Law School Options in the Colorado Springs Area

 This dual degree program, offered in conjunction with UD's Daniels College of Business, prepares students for the legal complexities of the international business market.
 In addition to law training, participants examine areas such as sustainability in business, finance, information technology, and public policy.
 Students can complete both JD and MBA degrees in as little as 4 years.

 Degrees at University of Colorado - Boulder

-U.S. News & World Report ranked UC - Boulder as #40 on its 2017 Best Law Schools list.
-With 509 students, Colorado Law has a student-faculty ratio of less than 10:1.
+U.S. News & World Report ranked UC - Boulder as #46 on its 2019 Best Law Schools list.
+With 548 students, Colorado Law has a student-faculty ratio of 7.1:1.
 Law students have access to three research centers and can participate in three journals.
 Applicants to the dual degree programs need to apply to and be admitted by the separate schools offering the respective programs.

 Aspiring lawyers have two JD options to choose from, including a traditional 3-year or a 2.5-year program.
 Graduating a semester early can allow students to save on tuition and start their career sooner, but the extra semester gives students more time to take electives and plan for their career.
 Law specialties within the JD program include environment law; juvenile and family law; American Indian Law; and entrepreneurial law.

 Juris Doctor/Master of Business Administration

 Some specializations within this 4-year program include legislative, labor or shareholder relations, risk analysis, and lobbying.
 Graduates learn about both legal and business concepts so they can counsel various clients, such as securities specialists and chief executive officers.
 Leeds School of Business administers the MBA program.

 Juris Doctor/Master in Environmental Studies or JD/Doctorate in Environmental Studies